Resources and Information on the October 2025 Federal Government Shutdown

 This page is to provide information to Congressman Casar’s constituents about a government shutdown.

-Starting on October 1st, the government will enter a “shutdown,” which will cut down on many aspects of the federal government that people count on.
+Starting on October 1st, the government entered into a “shutdown,” which cut down on many aspects of the federal government that people count on.
 Other services should remain open.

-Congressman Casar’s office will remain open and ready to help Texans however we can.
+Congressman Casar’s office remains open and ready to help Texans however we can.

 Please call our office if you have additional questions or need help understanding any of this information.